projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 The goal of the `IngressRoute` Custom Resource Definition (CRD) is to expand upon the functionality of the Ingress API to allow for a richer user experience as well as solve shortcomings in the original design.

-At this time, Contour is the only Kubernetes Ingress Controller to support the IngressRoute CRD, though there is nothing that inherently prevents other controllers from supporting the design.
+At this time, Sesame is the only Kubernetes Ingress Controller to support the IngressRoute CRD, though there is nothing that inherently prevents other controllers from supporting the design.

 <p class="alert-deprecation">
 <b>Deprecation Notice</b><br>
-<code>IngressRoute</code> has been deprecated and will be removed after Contour 1.0.
+<code>IngressRoute</code> has been deprecated and will be removed after Sesame 1.0.
 Please see the documentation for <a href="/docs/v1.0.0/httpproxy"><code>HTTPProxy</code></a> the successor to <code>IngressRoute</code>.
 You can also read the <a href="/guides/ingressroute-to-httpproxy">IngressRoute to HTTPProxy upgrade guide</a>.
 </p>